Eadgyth/Programming-Editor/README.md

     entered) but interaction does not work properly in the case that a process buffers all the output until completion if it is not to the terminal of the OS.
 Therefore output may be unexpected.
-This can be checked by disabling block-buffering (or enabling line buffering) if this option is available for a language (by a command option or a switch in a script itself).</li>
+This can be checked by disabling block-buffering (or enabling line buffering) if this option is available for a language (a command option or a switch in a script itself).</li>
 <li>The compilation of java files and the creation of an executable jar file cannot include
     external libraries if the built-in options for compiling and creating a jar are selected.</li>